WICG/navigation-api/README.md

 _TODO: realistic example of when you'd use this._

 Unlike the existing history API's `history.go()` method, which navigates by offset, navigating by key allows the application to not care about intermediate history entries; it just specifies its desired destination entry.
 There are also convenience methods, `appHistory.back()` and `appHistory.forward()`.
-Note that these only navigate through the _app history_ list, not the _joint session history_; that is, they do not navigate frames, and they cannot go back or forward to a cross-origin destination.

 All of these methods return promises, because navigations can be intercepted and made asynchronous by the `navigate` event handlers that we're about to describe in the next section.
 There are then several possible outcomes: